A 13-month-old LlamaIndex bug re-embeds unchanged content

 This respects excluded_embed_metadata_keys, the mechanism that already exists for marking fields as not-content-relevant.
 SimpleDirectoryReader populates that list with the volatile file-stat fields by default.
 The fix closes the churn without touching the original behavior added to detect meaningful metadata changes.

-I filed the findings upstream as issue #21461 and submitted PR #21462 with the three-line fix plus a regression test that covers both directions: volatile metadata must not force a re-embed, content-relevant metadata still must.
-Both are public.
-Both are verifiable.
+I submitted the findings as issue #21461 and PR #21462, with the three-line fix plus a regression test that covers both directions: volatile metadata must not force a re-embed, content-relevant metadata still must.

 Closing

-Two bugs producing opposite behaviour across a large ecosystem is a stable equilibrium in an unstable sense.
+Two issues producing opposite behavior across a large ecosystem is a stable equilibrium in an unstable sense.
 It survived thirteen months because neither half produces a visible failure on its own.
 Bug 1 looks like normal re-embedding to the user who has never measured it.
 Bug 2 looks like the reader just not emitting temporal metadata, which is fine if nobody notices.
-On roughly half the fsspec ecosystem, the two align and the churn fires quietly at day-level precision today.
-On the other half, they cancel and the churn is dormant, waiting for one upstream commit to lift the mask.
+On roughly half the storage backends LlamaIndex supports, the two align and the churn fires quietly at day-level precision today.
+On the other half, they cancel and the churn is dormant, waiting for one fix to lift the mask.